wahabaftab/wahabaftab.github.io/_posts/2017-01-16-Colour_Blind_Site.md

 <p class="inner-page">
 Based on the research and survey, our main focus was to make a good, clean, appealing design and make the site easy to navigate, traverse and use.
-The site is constructed  with specific patterns, symbols and strokes which will help people in using the site without having any issues in perceiving and understanding the elements on the site.
+The site is constructed  with specific patterns, symbols and strokes which will help people in using the site without having any issues in perceiving and understanding its elements.
 </p>

 <p class="inner-page">